jbeda/jaw/README.md

 ## Plan

 Don't get stuck.
 Get something working before making it pretty.
 Worry about creating the "right" environment later.
 See if there is something interesting first.

 First project trying to use co-pilot.
 Let's see if it is helpful.

+Start with defining core shapes and perhaps grouping.
+Play with typescript?

+## Technologies to consider

+What are libraries or other technologies that I might want to consider.

+### Reactive Frameworks?

+I'm leaning against this as often these are optimized around having changes **pushed** at them and then doing a minimal recomputation based on that.
+Since we are likely to operate on a tick like a game engine we can just pull new values and reevaluate the entire scene each frame.